 What Music Therapy Is

 Music therapy is an established health care profession and complementary treatment modality.
 Music therapists utilize music and the relationship that develops within and through the music to address physical, emotional, spiritual, developmental, behavioral, and/or social needs.
 As trained and credentialed professionals, music therapists work in a wide variety of clinical, educational, and/or community-based settings.
-Music therapy interventions allow individuals to focus on the parts of themself that are healthy, creative, and expressive, no matter what they are living with.
+Music therapy interventions allow individuals to focus on the parts of themselves that are healthy, creative, and expressive, no matter what they are living with.

 What Happens in a Music Therapy Session